bbcf/bs/README.md

 BioScript is a python library aiming to regroup & run bioinformatics scripts through a common and a simple interface.
 It can be used from command line or as a web service.
-Bioinformatics scripts are displayed and used as a traditionnal `form` way.
+Bioinformatics scripts are displayed and used as a traditional `form` way.

-The addition of new scripts does not require a high computationnals skills and is facilitated by the plugin system in the application.
+The addition of new scripts does not require a high computational skills and is facilitated by the plugin system in the application.
 It is designed to be simple and fast.